Best Investment Options

 Quality assurance: With OroPocket, one gets the guarantee of buying 99.9% pure 24 karat gold.

-Regular audits: The Company has its digital vaults in UK, Singapore, Switzerland, and India.
+Regular audits: The Company has its digital vaults in the UK, Singapore, Switzerland, and India.
 Independent auditors open these lockers every day to physically verify the 1:1 backing of the customer’s investment.
 Thus investors get a sense of security in their investments.

 No hidden costs: The only fee charged from investors is a flat fee of 0.25%.
 No other amount is charged from investors in the name of storage or insurance charges.
 This makes OroPocket a pocket-friendly option for investors